Recovery and Food Guide

 This is especially true for beginners and 14-day visitors.
 The longer the camp, the more recovery discipline matters.

-Full-board vs training-only decision
+Bed & Breakfast vs training-only decision

 Before booking, tell the team whether you want shared or private room, 7 or 14 days, and any food or recovery concerns that affect your week.